niranjan94/show-java/README.md

 1. Does not work with system applications in most of the phones (especially ones that are not de-odexed)
 2. java.lang.OutOfMemoryError crashes when decompiling large apps on a mobile phone with low ram and Java VM Heap space.

+## Contributing to ShowJava ##

+Head over [here](https://github.com/niranjan94/show-java/blob/master/CONTRIBUTING.md) to know more about how to contribute, report bugs and request feature additions.

 ## Open Source License ##

 Unless explicitly stated otherwise all files in this repository are licensed under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 All projects must properly attribute [The Original Source](https://github.com/niranjan94/show-java).